Anthropology and Disability: Studies and Information

-Cultural anthropology is more related to philosophy, literature and the arts, while social anthropology is more related to sociology and history in that it helps develop understanding of social structures, (such as minorities, subgroups, dissidents, etc.).
+Related to philosophy, literature, and the arts, while social anthropology is more related to sociology and history in that it helps develop understanding of social structures, (such as minorities, subgroups, dissidents, etc.).

-Medical anthropology is an interdisciplinary field which studies "human health and disease, health care systems, and biocultural adaptation".
+An interdisciplinary field which studies "human health and disease, health care systems, and biocultural adaptation".
 Currently, research in medical anthropology is one of the main growth areas in the field of anthropology as a whole.
 It focuses on the following basic fields:

 Other subjects that have become central to medical anthropology worldwide are violence and social suffering, as well as other issues that involve physical and psychological harm and suffering that are not a result of illness.

 Any review of written or oral history, or archaeological skeletal population, large or small, allows us to identify many individuals for whom a physical or mental impairment played a significant role in daily life.
 People with disabilities constitute a significant part of the human family.
 One estimate places the number of significantly disabled individuals with serious hearing, vision, mobility, or cognitive impairments, as high as one in every ten persons.

 Devva Kasnitz, Ph.D., Mary Switzer Fellow, Russell P. Shuttleworth, Ph.D.; San Francisco State University.